 Canton, NY, Feb 05, 2010 — Some of the members of Canton's community theater troupe stopped by to talk about their upcoming winter production, Enchanted April.
 With settings in London, on trains and an Italian villa, the show is a new incarnation of an old-fashioned romantic comedy.
 Enchanted April opens Thursday, February 11th, at the Presbyterian Church in Canton.
 Todd Moe talks with some of the cast for a sneak peek at the production.
 Go to full article

 Oct 24, 2008 — When we think of clowns, most of us imagine wild makeup, rainbow wigs and silly antics.
 But there's also a serious, sincere side to clowning.
-Miguel Cortazar, a native of the Basque Country in Spain, has been creating and performing solo works as a clown, mine and actor for over 20 years.
-He's performed throughout Europe and Mexico and his work is acclaimed for its poignant, comedic quality.
+Miguel Cortazar, a native of the Basque Country in Spain, has been creating and performing solo works as a clown, mime and actor for over 20 years.
+He's performed throughout Europe and Mexico.
+His form of clowning around has been acclaimed for its poignant and comedic qualities.
 Todd Moe has this profile.
 Go to full article